Zyhod/Vieno/README.md

 ## Updates

 __*May 30th, 2022*__
-- Added a Strike Command in order to remove Character
+- Added a Strike Command in order to remove Character Information in all Fields except `name`.

 __*May 29th, 2022*__
 - Can now Name a character upon registry (`v.chara new <chara_id> <name>`).
-- Battle Information Card built.
+- Battle Information Card built/set up.
-    - Commands for updating Battle Information built.
+    - Commands for updating Battle Information
-- Reference Material Updated
+- Reference Materials Updated
     - Characters
     - Muns
 - Added a Character Removal Command